Everything we know about Brooklyn Beckham and Nicola Peltz's wedding

 A source told the Daily Mail: “Understandably, Nicola and Brooklyn want the entire day to be perfect and their attention to detail is quite astonishing...
 Money is obviously no object, but nonetheless they want the day to be a celebration of love, not wealth.”

-The couple said they’ll he holding a Jewish wedding to share in both families religion heritage.
-In an interview with Vogue, Beckham said: ‘I’m wearing a yarmulke,’ which is a a skullcap worn in public or during prayer by Jewish men.
+The couple previously said they would have a Jewish wedding to share in both families religion heritage.
+In an interview with Vogue, Beckham said: “I’m wearing a yarmulke”, which is a a skullcap worn in public or during prayer by Jewish men.

 Register for free to continue reading